mvromer/EnablePython/README.md

 ## Enabling a Python Distribution
 Once a Python distribution has been identified, it can be enabled with the `Enable-Python` cmdlet.
 Enabling a distribution entails adding that distribution's installation and script directories to the current session's PATH.
 References to other Python distributions are scrubbed from the PATH.

 The distribution to enable is selected by passing the same type of filtering criteria to `Enable-Python` that can be passed to `Get-PythonDistribution`.
 The filtering parameters that can be passed to the former cmdlet behave exactly the same as the filtering parameters that can be passed to the latter cmdlet.
-If the set of filtering criteria match more than one distribution or no distributions, then an error is thrown.
+If the set of filtering criteria matches more than one distribution or no distributions, then an error is thrown.

 For example, the following enables Python 2.7 in the current session: